AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 >[!NOTE]
 >
 >AEM also supports the translation of fragment content.
-See [Creating Translation Projects for Content Fragments](/help/assets/creating-translation-projects-for-content-fragments.md) for further information.
+See [Translating Assets](/help/assets/translate-assets.md) for further information.

 ## Content Type {#content-type}